-A: The minimum age to participate in the BP MS 150 Ride is 12 years of age by April 29, 2017—no exceptions.
-Riders 12 to 17 years of age (Youth Riders) must submit a completed, signed, and notarized Release and Waiver of Liability Form before a packet can be picked up.
-A notary will be available at the Packet Pick-Up locations.
+A: The minimum age to participate in the BP MS 150 Ride is 12 years of age by April 28, 2018—no exceptions.
+Riders 12 to 17 years of age (Youth Riders) must submit a hard-copy completed Release and Waiver of Liability Form with a parent's/guardian's signature before a packet can be picked up.

 The National MS Society makes a concerted effort to utilize each dollar raised to help people living with multiple sclerosis.
-In 2015, many registered participants fell short of the required minimum fundraising.
-In order to help continue making an impact on the lives of those living with MS through our fundraising efforts, the National MS Society requires all registered participants to have met the minimum fundraising requirement prior to picking up their packet.
+In 2018, approximately 830 registered BP MS 150 participants fell short of the $400 required minimum fundraising, resulting in a loss of approximately $332,000 to the Society.
+In order to continue making an impact on the lives of those living with MS through our fundraising efforts, the National MS Society requires all registered participants to have met the $400 minimum fundraising requirement prior to picking up their packet.

 Examples of how fundraising helps those living with MS: